Priorities for Providence District Families

 Inclusive, scientifically sound, and relevant Family Life Education curriculum that emphasizes age-appropriate instruction on consent and other important issues.

-Justice High School was a successful down payment on the need to rename all schools that commemorate the Confederacy.
-There is work yet to be done.
+Justice High School was a successful down payment on the need to rename all schools named to commemorate the Confederacy during the civil rights era.

 Student discipline that is restorative rather than punitive, to keep students learning in schools and help eliminate disparities.